February 27, 2026 (1mo ago) — last updated March 9, 2026 (1mo ago)

 • Try: "What’s one part of the project that’s going smoother than you expected?"

-Questions like these show curiosity and respect, signaling you care about more than a status update and opening space for real connection.
+Questions like these show curiosity and respect.
+They tell the other person you care about more than just a status update, creating an instant opening for a real connection.

 Tune into Non-Verbal Cues